galaxyproject/training-material/topics/genome-annotation/tutorials/amr-gene-detection/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-By zooming at the beginning of the contig, the name for rep16 is DUF536 domain-containing protein
+By zooming at the beginning of the contig, the name for rep16 is Regulator of chromosome segregation-like C-terminal domain-containing protein
 > > 2. aac(6')-aph(2'') is on contig00019:20311..21749.
 The corresponding gene found by Bakta is bifunctional aminoglycoside N-acetyltransferase AAC(6')-Ie/aminoglycoside O-phosphotransferase APH(2'')-Ia.
 When clicking on it, we can find the dbxref attributes:
 > >   - NCBI Protein: WP_001028144.1
 > >   - UniRef: UniRef50_P0A0C2